 Distinguish between concepts and words and their relationships

-Aspirants can check the sample questions of the Verbal Reasoning section of the GRE Test Pattern 2017 here:
+Prospective test takers can check the sample questions of the Verbal Reasoning section of the GRE 2018 Test Pattern here:

 Download Verbal Reasoning Sample paper from here

-The Quantitative Reasoning section measures the candidate’s ability to understand quantitative information and apply mathematical skills and elementary mathematical concepts of arithmetic, algebra, geometry and data interpretation.
+The Quantitative Reasoning section tests candidates’ ability to analyse the quantitative information and apply mathematical skills and elementary mathematical concepts pertaining to Arithmetic, Algebra, Geometry and Data Interpretation.

-The Quantitative Reasoning section of the GRE Test contains four types of questions:
+The Quantitative Reasoning section of the GRE Test consists of four types of questions:

-Calculators are made available to the students when they are attempting the Quantitative Reasoning section.
-Computer-based test candidates get an on screen calculator and paper-based candidates are provided one by the test centre.
+The calculators are made available to the test takers when they are attempting the Quantitative Reasoning section.
+Computer-based test candidates get an on-screen calculator and paper-based candidates are provided one by the test centre.

-Aspirants can check the sample questions of the Quantitative Reasoning section of the GRE Test Pattern 2017 here:
+Aspiring candidates can check the sample questions of the Quantitative Reasoning section of the GRE Test Pattern 2018 here:

-The Analytical Writing section measures the candidate’s ability to:
+The Analytical Writing section evaluates candidates’ ability to:

 Articulate complex ideas clearly and effectively

-Provide relevant reasons and instances to support their views on specific ideas
+Provide relevant reasons and instances to support the stated views on specific ideas

 Analyse claims and information provided

-According to the GRE test pattern 2017, the Analytical Writing section of the GRE Test consists of two separately timed analytical writing tasks:
+According to the test pattern of GRE 2018, the Analytical Writing section of the GRE Test has two separately timed analytical writing tasks:

-Aspirants can check the sample questions of the Analytical Writing section of the GRE Test Pattern 2017 here.
+Aspiring candidates will be able to check the sample questions of the Analytical Writing section of the GRE Test Pattern 2018 here.

 Download Analytical Writing Sample paper from here

-Biology Test: This test consists of 194 five-choice questions, based on descriptions of laboratory and field situations, diagrams or experimental results.
+This test consists of approximately 190 five-choice questions, based on descriptions of laboratory and field situations, diagrams or experimental results.
 The content is organised into three areas: cellular and molecular biology, organismal biology and ecology and evolution.
 Equal weight is given to each of these three areas.
 In addition to the total score, a SubScore in each of these subfield areas is reported.

-Mathematics Test: As per the GRE test pattern 2017, this test consists of 66 multiple-choice questions drawn from courses commonly offered at the undergraduate level.
-Approximately 50% of the questions involve calculus and its applications.
-About 25% of the questions in the test are in elementary algebra, linear algebra, abstract.
+As per the GRE test pattern 2018, this test consists of 66 multiple-choice questions drawn from courses commonly offered at the undergraduate level.
+Approximately 50 percent of the questions involve calculus and its applications.
+About 25 percent of the questions in the test are in elementary Algebra, Linear Algebra, Abstract.

-Psychology Test: The test consists of approximately 205 multiple-choice questions as per the GRE test pattern 2017.
+The test consists of approximately 205 multiple-choice questions as per the GRE test pattern 2018.
 Each question has five options from which the examinee has to select the correct option or best answer.
 Stimulus materials, such as a description of an experiment or a graph, may serve as the basis for several questions.

 Download free sample papers of GRE from here

-GRE is available at about 1000 GRE 2017 test centers in more than 160 countries.
-It is used in the selection procedure of many graduate schools worldwide.
-Aspirants can take the test once every 21 days and GRE test dates are available all around the year.
-What makes the exam so convenient is that there is no specific eligibility criterion of GRE 2017 Test.
+GRE is conducted round the year at more than 1,000 GRE 2018 test centres and in more than 160 countries.
+The GRE scores are used as one of the selection parameters for many graduate schools worldwide.
+Aspirants can take the test once every 21 days and GRE test dates can be chosen by the candidates.
+What makes the exam so flexible is that there are no specificeligibility criteria of GRE 2018 Test.
 Aspirants can apply for the test irrespective of age and qualification.
-However, since the test is taken for admission to postgraduate programmes it is generally taken by students who have completed or will be completing their undergraduate programme at the time of admission.
+However, since the test is taken for admission to Graduate programmes, it is generally taken by students who have completed or will be completing their undergraduate programme at the time of final admission.